-In order to receive federal financial aid, students must be degree seeking, enrolled in at least six (6) credit hours per semester not be in default on a loan or owe a repayment to any aid program at any postsecondary institution, must maintain the Standards of Academic Progress and, if male, be appropriately registered with the Selective Service.
+In order to receive Federal financial aid, students must be degree seeking, enrolled in at least six (6) credit hours per semester, must not be in default on a loan or owe a repayment to any aid program at any postsecondary institution, must maintain the Standards of Academic Progress and, if male, be appropriately registered with the Selective Service.

 Students are responsible for keeping the Financial Aid Office informed of any changes in their enrollment status, such as dropping of classes, transferring/withdrawing from the university or taking a leave of absence.
 The Financial Aid Office cannot withdraw students from classes.
 In order to withdraw from classes, students must complete the University Withdraw form with our Director of Undergraduate Success.